Package 'sprtt'

 data

-A data frame in which the variables specified in the formula will be found.
+A data frame containing the variables specified in the formula.
+Missing values (NA) will be removed with a warning

 verbose